 In order to apply for a work permit, the minor must be:1.
 Enrolled in school.

-- not habitually truant or under suspension; and
+2. Not habitually truant or under suspension.

-- passing a majority of courses during the current grading period.
+3. Passing a majority of courses during the current grading period.

 The minor cannot work until the Department of Labor approves the permit, which can take up to one week.